blondedradio/RadioRacers/radio/emotes/README.md

 Manually, this can be _very_ time-consuming and is prone to human-error.

-Therefore, I'd recommend using [radiolib](https://github.com/blondedradio/radiolib) to get the job done.
+If you're willing to install [Python 3](https://www.python.org/downloads/), I'd recommend using [radiolib](https://github.com/blondedradio/radiolib) to get the job done.